Domoconnor/orange-corpus/04_Sensor.md

 There were several issues that arose with the code and hardware we created during the christmas testing We discovered that the mic signal was not being amplified enough which led to a lot of readings being the same even though the noise levels were vastly different.
 The previous iteration also recorded data directly to an SD card for us to look at later.
 This is an issue as we needed some way of transmitting data back to the board.

 #####Result of Iteration
-We struggled with amplifying the sound due to also amplifiying a lot of electrical noise.
+We struggled with amplifying the sound due to also amplifying a lot of electrical noise.
 We added an XBee module to the board so that we could transmit data back to the hub which worked without any issues.

 ####Iteration 5 - External Clock and XBees
 #####Issues with previous Iteration